PecanProject/pecan/DEV-INTRO.md

 - **postgres** holds the actual database data.
 If you want to backup the database, you can stop the postgres container, zip up the folder.
 - **rabbitmq** holds persistent information of the message broker (rabbitmq).
 - **traefik** holds persisent data for the web proxy, that directs incoming traffic to the correct container.

+These folders will hold all the persistent data for each of the respective containers and can grow.
+For example the postgres database is multiple GB.
+The pecan folder will hold all data produced by the workflows, including any downloaded data, and can grow to many giga bytes.

 #### postgresql database